NunoMCSilva/My-Advent-of-Code-2017-Solutions/README.md

 If I had to do this again, I'd go for less boilerplate and improve my import/lib use knowledge.
+But since I solved a lot of the problems before thinking of putting the solutions on GitHub...

-~Work in Progress~: Days Solved: 1-5 of 25
+~Work in Progress~:
+Days Solved: 1-6 + 7.1 + 8-9 + 11 + 15-16 + 20 of 25

 Execute
 -------